 1923 (8th November)

 Munich Beer Hall Putsch

+This was to be the first step towards taking control of the Bavarian government.
 Adolf Hitler directed his party’s troops, known as the SA or brown shirts, to surround the Munich Beer Hall where the leaders of the Bavarian government were holding a meeting.
-Adolf Hitler then stepped inside, stood on a table and fired a shot into the air.
-The leaders of the Bavarian government were taken into a side room.
-Hitler spoke to those remaining in the hall telling them that the German Revolution was underway.
-Hitler was then called outside to resolve a situation and the Bavarian government men left the hall and reported Hitler to the authorities.
+He then stepped inside, stood on a table and fired a shot into the air.
+The leaders of the Bavarian government were taken into a side room while Hitler spoke to those remaining in the hall telling them that the German Revolution was underway.
+When Hitler was called outside to resolve another situation, the government members left the hall.
+They reported Hitler to the authorities.

 Around 3,000 Nazis led by Hitler, Herman Goring and General Ludendorff marched towards Munich.
-In Munich they found a police barricade waiting for them.
-Shots were fired and people dispersed.
+When they reached the city, they found a police barricade waiting for them.
+Shots were fired and the marchers dispersed.
 Hitler hid in a friend’s house.

 1923 (12th November)